andrew/ultimate-awesome/README.md

 - [awesome-i2p](https://github.com/mikalv/awesome-i2p) - A curated list of awesome I2P implementations, libraries, resources, projects, and shiny things.
 I2P is an anonymous overlay network - a network within a network.
 It is intended to protect communication from dragnet surveillance and monitoring by third parties such as ISPs.
 - [awesome-cyber-security](https://github.com/okhosting/awesome-cyber-security) - A curated list of cyber security resources and tools.
 - [awesome-salesforce-marketingcloud](https://github.com/sfmcdg/awesome-salesforce-marketingcloud) - Useful resources for working and developing with Salesforce Marketing Cloud.
+- [Awesome-Crypto-Trading](https://github.com/SpiralDevelopment/Awesome-Crypto-Trading) - An awesome curated list of resources, software and tools for crypto traders.
 - [awesome-jamstack](https://github.com/BolajiAyodeji/awesome-jamstack) - :notebook_with_decorative_cover: Curated list of resources: books, videos, articles, speaker decks, tools about using the Jamstack.
 - [Awesome-World-Model](https://github.com/LMD0311/Awesome-World-Model) - Collect some World Models for Autonomous Driving papers. .
 - [awesome-ppml](https://github.com/mortendahl/awesome-ppml) - A curated list of resources for privacy-preserving machine learning.